William Tønning: Argja Bóltfelag

 In January 2023, Tønning signed for Faroe Islands Premier League side Argja Bóltfelag.

 Hobro IK

 In July 2023, Tønning signed for Danish 1.
 Division side Hobro IK after a successful trial period.
 He got his official debut on September 6th 2023 in a 2-0 win against Kolding BK in the Danish Cup.
 Tønning left the club at the end of his contract in December 2023.

 Napier City Rovers

 In January 2024, Tønning signed with New Zealand club Napier City Rovers for the 2024 Central League and New Zealand National League season.

 Ängelholms FF

 On 16 December 2024, Tønning signed with Swedish Ettan Södra club Ängelholms FF.
 Tønning never played an official match for Ängelholms FF, triggering a clause in his contract to leave for KA Akureyri before the start of the Ettan Södra season.

 KA Akureyri

 On 25 March 2025, Tønning signed with Icelandic Besta deild karla club KA Akureyri.

+Östersund

+On 3 February 2026, Swedish Superettan club Östersunds FK signed Tønning on a short-term contract until the end of March 2026, covering the group stage of the Svenska Cupen.